tesschin/kaist-jisungpark.github.io/index.md

   overlay_filter: 0.2 # same as adding an opacity of 0.5 to a black background
 ---
 ## About Me
 Hello!
 My name is Jisung Park.
+I am a PhD student in Department of Mechanical Engineering at Korea Advanced Institute of Science and Technology.
 {: style="text-align: justify;"}

-My research interests
-{: style="text-align: justify;"}

 ## Research Interests
-* Robot
+* Underwater localization using optic-acoustic stereo system
+* Autonomous underwater intervention task using underwater robot
+* Machine learning algorithms for underwater robot applications

 ## News
 ### May 2019
-I am happy.
+I am happy now.